scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 +++

-## String methods with Numpy arrays
+## String methods with NumPy arrays

-So, strings in base Python have a large number of in-built methods - what about strings in Numpy?
+So, strings in base Python have a large number of in-built methods - what about strings in NumPy?

-Numpy arrays themselves do not have specific string methods, but the in-built Python string methods can be called on individual string values in a Numpy array.
+NumPy arrays themselves do not have specific string methods, but the in-built Python string methods can be called on individual string values in a NumPy array.
 Alternatively, we can use functions from the `np.char.` module to operate on all the strings in the array in one go.

-To investigate how string data is handled in Numpy, let's make some arrays containing strings from now (very) familiar [HDI dataset](data/data_notes).
+To investigate how string data is handled in NumPy, let's make some arrays containing strings from now (very) familiar [HDI dataset](data/data_notes).

 ```{code-cell}
 # Import libraries (no imports were needed prior to this point as string methods are part of base python)